Fiat G.50 Freccia: Finnish service

 The G.50 saw its longest and most successful service in the two Finnish wars against the Soviet Union, the Winter War of 1939–1940 and the Continuation War of 1941–1944.
 At the end of 1939, before the outbreak of hostilities, Finland ordered 35 Fiat G.50s.
-The first 10 aircraft were to be delivered before February 1940.
-A group of Finnish pilots attended a 10-hour training course at Guidonia airport and later at Fiat Aviazione in Turin.
-On a training flight, during a dive from 3500 m, Lieutenant Tapani Harmaja reached an estimated speed of 780 km/h, which was considered excessive for the structural integrity of the aircraft.
-The windscreen was damaged.
+The first 10 aircraft were to be delivered before February 1940 and a group of Finnish pilots attended a 10-hour training course at Guidonia airport and later at Fiat Aviazione in Turin.
+On a training flight, during a dive from 3500 m, Lieutenant Tapani Harmaja reached an estimated speed of 780 km/h, which was considered excessive for the structural integrity of the aircraft but only the windscreen was damaged.

-Germany hindered the transit of the aircraft, so they were dismantled and embarked in La Spezia on the Norwegian ship Braga, which set sail for Turku, Finland, on 20 January.
-Because of this delay, the first G.50s did not reach No. 26 Squadron, Finnish Air Force (HLeLv 26) at Utti until February 1940.

-The G.50s were numbered from FA-1 to FA-35, but it seems that only 33 were delivered.

-Squadron No 26 received from material command G.50 fighters according to the table below.
-A day before the truce after the Winter War, they had received 30 Fiat G.50s of the 35 purchased and 33 not damaged during the procurement.
+Germany hindered the transit of the aircraft, because of its treaties with the Soviet Union, that left Finland inside the Soviet sphere of influence.
+The G.50s were dismantled and embarked in La Spezia on the Norwegian ship Braga, which set sail for Turku, Finland, on 20 January.
+Deliveries took place from December 1939 to June 1940; because of this delay, the first G.50s did not reach Lentolaivue 26 (26 Squadron [LeLv 26]) at Utti until February 1940.
+The G.50s were given serial numbers from FA-1 to FA-35 but only 33 were delivered to Finland and sent to LeLv 26.
+A day before the truce after the Winter War, they had received 30 Fiat G.50s of the 35 ordered.
+On 7 February, Fiat G.50 (FA-7) was lost when being ferried to Finland by a Hungarian volunteer, Second Lieutenant Vilmos Békássy who crashed into the sea.
+On 11 March, Diego Manocchi was killed in FA-22 making an emergency landing on a frozen lake and turned over.

-Fiat G.50 FA-8 was destroyed during take-off when the pilot, a Hungarian volunteer, second lieutenant Vilmos Békássy, in bad flying weather, lost contact with his countryman, lieutenant Mátyás Pirityi, who turned back.
-The next day sergeant Asser Wallenius took-off with FA-7, having forgotten to switch on the fuel pump of the main tank and as the extra fuel tanks emptied, FA-7 crashed and was damaged.
-Wallenius survived but he was injured.
-Because of technical problems in the Finnish airforce itself, only 33 of the 35 Fiat G.50s were delivered to Finland.